McTavishLab/physcraper_ms/joss_submission.md

 PHLAWD [@smith2009mega] and pyPhlawd [@smith2019pyphlawd] - baited analyses

-DarwinTree [@meng2015darwintree] predecessor is Phylogenetic Analysis of Land Plants Platform (PALPP) - takes data from GenBank, EMBL and DDBJ for land plants only.

-NCBIminer [@xu2015ncbiminer]

 A [ruby pipeline](https://www.zfmk.de/en/research/research-centres-and-groups/taming-of-an-impossible-child-pipeline-tools-and-manuals),
 only available from the [supplementary data](https://static-content.springer.com/esm/art%3A10.1186%2F1741-7007-9-55/MediaObjects/12915_2011_480_MOESM1_ESM.ZIP) of the journal [[@peters2011taming]](https://bmcbiol.biomedcentral.com/articles/10.1186/1741-7007-9-55#Sec21)

+@chesters2014protocol presents an algorithm that mines GenBank data to delineate species in the insecta.
+The authors present a nice comparison with the phylota algorithm.

 PUmPER [@izquierdo2014pumper] - perpetual updating with newly added sequences to GenBank

+DarwinTree [@meng2015darwintree] predecessor is Phylogenetic Analysis of Land Plants Platform (PALPP) - takes data from GenBank, EMBL and DDBJ for land plants only.

+NCBIminer [@xu2015ncbiminer]

 SUMAC [@freyman2015sumac] -  both “baited” analyses and single‐linkage clustering
 methods, as well as a novel means of determining when there are enough overlapping data in the DNA matrix

+STBase - @mcmahon2015stbase present a pipeline for species tree construction and the public database of one million precomputed species trees

 SUPERSMART [@antonelli2017toward] - baited analyses up to bayesian divergente time estimation

 SOPHI - [@chesters2017construction] - Searches DNA sequence data from repos other than GenBank, such as transcriptomic and barcoding repos.

+OneTwoTree [@drori2018onetwotree] present a Web‐based, user-friendly, online tool for species-tree reconstruction, based on the *supermatrix paradigm* and retrieves all available sequence data from NCBI GenBank.

 PhySpeTre [@fang2019physpetree] - no sequence retrieval, just phylogenetic reconstruction pipeline.